valleyofdoom/PC-Tuning/README.md

   - See [Presentation Model | Special K Wiki](https://wiki.special-k.info/en/Presentation_Model)

-- If there are no results after searching for the application's binary name in ``HKCU\SYSTEM\GameConfigStore`` within registry, you may need to register the game by pressing ``Win+R`` and enabling ``Remember this is a game`` while it is open.
+- If there are no results after searching for the application's binary name in ``HKCU\SYSTEM\GameConfigStore`` within registry, you may need to register the game by pressing ``Win+G`` and enabling ``Remember this is a game`` while it is open.
 Check whether the entry has been created under the aforementioned registry key once completed

 - If you want to use the ``Hardware: Legacy Flip`` presentation mode, tick the ``Disable fullscreen optimizations`` checkbox.
 If that doesn't work, try running the commands below in CMD and reboot.
 These registry keys are typically accessed by the game and Windows upon launch